aloksingh1818/LeafArea_production/README.md

 # PlantVillage Disease Detection - Production-Ready Guide

 ## Project Overview
 This project provides an end-to-end pipeline for plant disease detection using deep learning.
-It covers everything from data preparation, model training (with a focus on achieving 95%+ accuracy), evaluation, prediction, UI integration, and production deployment.
+It covers everything from data preparation, model training (with a current accuracy of **69%**), evaluation, prediction, UI integration, and production deployment.

 ---